Step-by-Step Instructions

 -

-Documentation: Keep detailed records of all work performed, including photographs and notes.
-This documentation can be crucial for reporting to property owners or financial institutions.
+- Keep detailed records of all work performed, including photographs and receipts.
+This documentation is essential for both accountability and any potential legal matters.

 -